Nereididae: Ecology

 Ragworms are predominantly marine organisms that may occasionally swim upstream to rivers and even climb to land (for example Lycastopsis catarractarum).
 They are commonly found in all water depths, foraging in seaweeds, hiding under rocks, or burrowing in sand or mud.
 Ragworms are mainly omnivorous but many are active carnivores.
 Nereids breed only once before dying (semelparity), and most of them morph into a distinct form to breed (epitoky).

 Ragworms are important food sources for a number of shore-birds.

 Human use

 Chả rươi (an omelete made of Tylorrhynchus heterochetus) is considered a delicacy in Vietnam.

 Ragworms such as Hediste diversicolor are commonly used as bait in sea-angling.
 They are a popular bait for all types of wrasse and pollock.
 They are also used as fish-feed in aquaculture.

 Ragworms, such as Tylorrhynchus heterochetus, are considered a delicacy in Vietnam where they are used in the dish chả rươi.

 In rice-growing areas of China, these worms are harvested from the rice-fields and are often cooked with eggs.

+In Thailand, ragworms have occasionally been reported in tap water supply systems in Chachoengsao Province.
+They are often broadly grouped with other marine polychaetes, and are commonly associated with members of the family Syllidae found in Bangkok water systems, which are locally referred to as tua roi khā (ตัวร้อยขา,lit. 'hundred-legged creatuares') or tua Songkran (ตัวสงกรานต์, Songkran creatuares).
+They are frequently reported in tap water systems during the summer season, particularly around the Songkran festival period (13–15 April), which coincides with Thailand's hottest months.